 Student Centered Design (3 units)

-This course provides an exploration of student centered instructional design and supports participants in their development of structure and strategies necessary to ensure significant learning outcomes for all students.
+Explore student centered instructional design and develop structure and strategies necessary to ensure significant learning outcomes for all students.
 (No class the week of Thanksgiving)

 Instructional Planning and Pedagogical Practice (3 units)

-This is a highly interactive asynchronous course designed to prepare students with concepts, principles, and skills employed to create significant learning experiences.
+Deepen your understanding of the concepts, principles, and skills employed to create significant learning experiences in higher education classrooms.
 The primary focus of the course is on understanding and applying a learning-centered approach to college teaching.

 Instructor: Kerry Mayer, M.A.